 I have a treat in store for members of the Shelley Nation.
 Michael Demson’s book, Masks of Anarchy tells the story of two political radicals and the poem that brought them together: Percy Shelley and the early 20th Century union organizer he inspired, Pauline Newman.
 Demson, in collaboration with illustrator Summer McClinton, accomplishes this through an unusual medium: a radical political comic!
 This gets my RPBS "Stamp of Champ, You Must Read This" recommendation!
-You can get the eBook for about $14 CDN and the paperback for $8.
-This is an unbelievable bargain.
-Just DO IT!
+Masks of Anarchy: The History of a Radical Poem, From Percy Shelley to the Triangle Factory Fire is published by Verso.

 Pauline Newman is largely unknown to history.
 She came to America as a child, the daughter of immigrant Lithuanian Jews.
 She spoke no English, lived in appalling poverty and was subjected to brutal labour conditions as a child worker in New York.
 But inspired by the poetry of Shelley, she went on to be a driving force in the International Ladies’ Garment Workers’ Union and helped to change the world.
 Shelley himself had set out to change the world - through poetry.
 And, across the centuries, a poem that was not even published in his lifetime, did just that: The Mask of Anarchy.